 From defeat to victory

 Thanks largely to the work of Chinese investigative journalists, it is clear that China has botched its initial response to the coronavirus outbreak.
-The system prioritizing political stability over all ignored and even suppressed the first accounts of the outbreak in December.
-Doctors sharing the story, including Li Wenliang, were reprimanded for “spreading rumors” and endangering social stability, an all-too common indictment in the country.
+The system prioritizing political stability over everyhing ignored and even suppressed the first accounts of the outbreak in December.
+Doctors sharing the story, including Li Wenliang, were reprimanded for “spreading rumors” and endangering social stability, an all-too-common indictment in the country.
 Until the central government first belatedly commented on the virus on January 20, the situation has already spun out of control.

-A series of extremely strict measures was soon taken in short succession, including the lockdown of Wuhan from January 23.
-The immense mobilization of the whole power of the Chinese Party-state resources and practically whole Chinese population in the “people’s war” against the virus has been unprecedented.
+A series of extremely strict measures were soon taken in short succession, including the lockdown of Wuhan from January 23.
+The immense mobilization of the whole power of the Chinese Party-state resources and practically the whole Chinese population in the “people’s war” against the virus has been unprecedented.
 The tides of the fight seem to have turned by the beginning of March, with the outbreak contained to Hubei and the number of ‘imported’ cases exceeding locally transmitted cases.

-Due to the fundamental logic of the CCP control, from the very beginning the Party propaganda apparatus has taken up the task of managing the narrative of the Beijing’s response to the epidemic.
+Due to the fundamental logic of the CCP control, from the very beginning, the Party propaganda apparatus has taken up the task of managing the narrative of Beijing’s response to the epidemic.
 At home, it entailed a further clampdown on independent voices, despite such suppression worsening the outbreak in the first place.
 Massive amount of “positive energy” was pumped into the public discourse, limiting any critical or negative news.
-Beijing has faced an unusually difficult challenge with several public opinion crises, such as when the Wuhan Party secretary Wang Zhonglin tried to get the Wuhan residents “thank the Party” for its response to the epidemic, causing public outcry.
-Yet, in the end the CCP has taken credit for its coming victory in the “people’s war” as a clear sign of the “superiority of the Chinese system”.
+Beijing has faced an unusually difficult challenge with several public opinion crises, such as when the Wuhan Party secretary Wang Zhonglin tried to get the Wuhan residents “thank the Party” for its response to the epidemic, causing a public outcry.
+Yet, in the end, the CCP has taken credit for its coming victory in the “people’s war” as a clear sign of the “superiority of the Chinese system”.
 Alas, no soul-searching seems to be at hand, as the responsibility for the mishandling of the crisis has been attributed to few local leaders.

 Telling the Chinese story

 Similar propaganda efforts have been in motion on the global stage.
-China has taken advantage of its standing in WHO to shape the global discussion about the Beijing’s policies from the very beginning.
+China has taken advantage of its standing in the WHO to shape the global discussion about Beijing’s policies from the very beginning.
 At the same time, it has employed its vast array of propaganda outlets, including the Party media and social media accounts, to shape the story and influence the world’s perception of China’s fight against the epidemic.
 For example, the Twitter and Facebook accounts of the Chinese Embassy in Slovakia were established during the crisis, with their content mostly revolving around China’s response to coronavirus.

 This effort has been reminiscent of how the Party has tried to reshape the global narrative on Hong Kong protests.
 Just as in the case of Hong Kong, Chinese diplomats have been tasked in their hosting countries to give interviews and write articles for the local media, explaining China’s efforts.